 Ureteroscopy can be performed in 1 hour and usually costs between Rs.
 70,000 to Rs.1,00,000 depending on the size of the stones.

-Usually, general anesthesia (under which the patient remains asleep) or spinal anesthesia (under which the patient is numb from the chest down) is administered for this procedure.
+Usually, general anaesthesia (under which the patient remains asleep) or spinal anaesthesia (under which the patient is numb from the chest down) is administered for this procedure.

 How is ureteroscopy performed?

 - Depending on your condition, the anaesthetist administers you with the required dosage of general, regional, or local anaesthesia.

 - You are made to lie on your back with your knees raised and apart.